-By 1625 the island was deserted, when Captain John Powell landed an English ship on its shores and claimed the island in the name of King James 1st.
+By 1625, the island was virtually deserted, when Captain John Powell landed an English ship on its shores and claimed the island in the name of King James 1st.

-Due to the horrible treatment to the slaves, the tension built up between the slaves and their masters, leading to numerous rebellions over the next decade.
+Due to the horrible treatment of the slaves, tension built up between the slaves and their British landlords, leading to numerous rebellions over the next decade.

-It wasn’t until, August 1st 1838, when it was finally agreed that all slaves where to be set free.
-After time the Barbados Labour Party was created, and on 30th November 1966, after being recognised as a British colony for over 300 years, Barbados was granted independence from the British, although the island shares Queen Elizabeth II as its head of state and reigning constitutional monarch.
+After time, the Barbados Labour Party was created, and on 30th November, 1966, after being recognised as a British colony for over 300 years, Barbados was granted independence from the British, although they still maintain ties to the British monarch by becoming a member of the Commonwealth of Nations.